 Inflation is a significant, though often overlooked risk, that can devastate retirees’ purchasing power.
 Building a plan today helps to buffer from unpredictability tomorrow.

-Inflation has been largely contained for some time, but a longer view of American history illuminates the severity of this risk.
+Until recently, inflation had largely been an afterthought for the vast majority of today’s DC participants throughout their careers.
+A longer view of American history illuminates the severity of this risk.
 For example, the average investor would have been worse off retiring in 1966 at the beginning of the Great Inflation than at any other time in American history — including the Great Depression.
-Driven in part by policies aimed to promote economic stability, inflation skyrocketed from above 1% per year in the early 1960s to higher than 14% in 1980.i Retirees drawing down on their savings while investing in a diversified mix of stocks and nominal bonds would have lost more than 70% of their purchasing power during this period, severely compromising their ability to spend in retirement.ii The Great Inflation offers a cautionary tale about the impact unexpected inflation can have on portfolios, underscoring the importance of structurally addressing this risk for the subset of participants most vulnerable to its effects.
+Driven in part by policies aimed to promote economic stability, inflation skyrocketed from above 1% per year in the early 1960s to higher than 14% in 1980.1 Retirees drawing down on their savings while investing in a diversified mix of stocks and nominal bonds would have lost more than 70% of their purchasing power during this period, severely compromising their ability to spend in retirement.2 The Great Inflation offers a cautionary tale about the impact unexpected inflation can have on portfolios, underscoring the importance of structurally addressing this risk for the subset of participants most vulnerable to its effects.

 Figure 1: Inflation Uncertainty

-Given the uncertain future of both realized and expected inflation, and the risk that inflation poses to investors, we believe that an important strategic objective of the glidepath should be to mitigate the potentially negative impact rising inflation has on a portfolio.
+Higher inflation has already had an adverse effect on asset returns across traditional equities and nominal bonds in 2022, in addition to the stress it adds to participant withdrawal rates to account for higher cost of living.
+Given the risk that inflation poses to investors, we believe that an important strategic objective of the glidepath should be to mitigate the potentially negative impact rising inflation has on a portfolio.
 In seeking to carry out this objective, two questions need to be answered in order to build an effective inflation-sensitive allocation: (1) When is it most appropriate to include an inflation-hedging allocation, and (2) what is the appropriate mix of asset classes to hedge inflation?

-Second, what is the appropriate mix of asset classes?
+Second, what is the appropriate mix of asset classes to address this?
 An allocation to real assets can provide inflation-hedging potential, diversification to traditional stocks and nominal bonds, and a source of returns.
 Treasury inflation-protection securities (TIPS) are an obvious place to begin, but an inflation-protection strategy that focuses solely on TIPS won’t accomplish our objective in the most efficient manner or enable us to maximize growth.

 In a rising inflationary environment, TIPS will provide inflation protection and perform better than their nominal bond equivalents, but they will likely generate returns that are less than desired as an inflation hedge.
 Because TIPS are indexed to inflation, their principal adjustments are backward-looking by nature, and as such they tend not to perfectly hedge unexpected inflation.
 Shifting exposure to a shorter-duration TIPS index can potentially mitigate interest rate volatility and better align with future inflation expectations as shorter duration bonds tend to have a stronger, more positive relationship with inflation.
 The State Street Target Retirement strategies feature an 18% allocation to Intermediate TIPS in retirement.

-Figure 3: Asset Class Inflation Beta and Correlation to Inflation
+Figure 3: Asset Class Inflation Beta Correlation to Inflation

 Figure 4: A Greater Focus on Inflation Management